 Preparing for your appointment

-You might first bring your symptoms to the attention of your family doctor.
-He or she may refer you to a doctor who specializes in inflammatory disorders (rheumatologist).
+You might first bring your symptoms to the attention of your family health care provider.
+Your provider may refer you to a specialist in inflammatory disorders called a rheumatologist.

 Here's some information to help you get ready for your appointment.